Who are we?

 Family happiness

-In the meantime, Boet has also been born – the youngest member of our family.
+Meanwhile, Boet has also been born – the youngest member of our family.

-What a wealth!
+What wealth!

 Callantsoog: between sea, nature and history